johnvenkiah/CI_MS2_John_Venkiah/README.md

 - Learn page displays videos and videos are viewable
 - 404 page

-Musical Minds passed all tests made on all devices, with a few minor acceptances noted in [bugs]#bugs)
+Musical Minds passed all tests made on all devices, with a few minor acceptances noted in [bugs](#bugs)

 ## Testing of User Stories/Site Owner Goals